SarennahL-C/pf-titanic/README.md

 3. I used stacked histograms to check whether the famous phrase "women and children first" was enacted.
 4. My observation concerned a weak positive correlation between survival and embarking in Cherbourg.
 On investigation, the correlation occurs because of the high proportion of 1st class passengers joining the Titanic in Cherbourg.

 The reviewer's feedback on my project especially highlighted my detailed treatment of the missing age values and the comprehensive nature of my work.
-View a screenshot of the feedback [here]<>.
+View a screenshot of the feedback [here]<https://github.com/SarennahL-C/pf-titanic/blob/43051997789de3818f7b4399fa02fa4345319dc0/Titanic%20feedback.jpg>.

 #### Requirements
 Install the requirements for Python 3 using `pip install -r requirements.txt`.